pegaltier/backtest-kit/README.md

 </details>

-Signal open and close events are routed automatically via an internal `syncSubject` event bus once `Broker.enable()` is called — no manual wiring needed.
-All other operations (`partialProfit`, `trailingStop`, `breakeven`, `averageBuy`, etc.) are intercepted explicitly at the public API layer before the corresponding `strategyCoreService` mutation.
-In backtest mode all adapter calls are silently skipped — the `backtest: true` flag in each payload is checked upfront in `BrokerAdapter` before the ccxt code is ever reached.
+Signal open/close events are routed automatically via an internal event bus once `Broker.enable()` is called — no manual wiring needed.
+All other operations (`partialProfit`, `trailingStop`, `breakeven`, `averageBuy`) are intercepted explicitly before the corresponding state mutation.
+In backtest mode the `backtest: true` flag short-circuits all adapter calls before any exchange code is reached.

 ### 🔍 How getCandles Works